-We verified the Village's reconciled bank balance to its statement of cash position for all funds as of December 31, 2008, and as of January 31, 2009, which included subtracting reconciling factors to arrive at a treasury balance.
+We verified the Village's reconciled bank balance to its statement of cash position for all funds as of December 31, 2012, which included subtracting reconciling factors to arrive at a treasury balance.
 We then determined the aggregate sum of all positive fund cash balances, the purpose of which the unsegregated treasury is held to meet, to determine the treasury deficit.
-We then subtracted from the treasury deficit one-sixth of the amount received into the treasury during 2008 and the estimated amount to be received into the treasury during 2009 to determine if a treasury deficiency exists.
+We then subtracted from the treasury deficit one-sixth of the amount received into the treasury during 2012 to determine if a treasury deficiency exists.